posit-dev/air/CONTRIBUTING.md

     This does not install the CLI, but instead builds it to `target/debug/air` (or `target/debug/air.exe` on Windows).

+-   Install/activate the coordinated version of Node:

+    ```sh
+    (cd editors/code && nvm use)
+    ```

--   Install the development version of the VS Code or Positron extension:
+-   Install the development version of the VS Code or Positron extension.
+    From the root:

     ``` bash
     # Install for Positron